rsammer07/Movie-Watchlist/README.md

 # User Stories
 -As the user I would like to create an account to keep my data saved with all my changes

--As the user I want to be able to add a review for movies I have watched
+-As the user I want to be able to know if the movie i added has been added already to my watchlist

 -As a user I want to be able to add a movies I would like to watch

--As the user I want to be able to add my own movie title and author
+-As the user I want to be able to add my own movie title and image for the movie

--in case the movie I watched or want to watch is not present in the database
+-I want to be able to search through the movies with a search bar

 # MVP + Stretch Goals
 ### MVP Goals
-A home page with full access to a list of movies the user added to his to-watch list and movies he has already watched -For the movies watched a rating range that the user assigned that movie out of 5 -A button to add movies that are not included in the application A page to rate the movie out of 5 stars
+-A home page with full access to a list of movies the user added to his to-watch list

--A method to catch errors through an error page
+-A button to add movies that are not included in the application's database

+-A search bar to search for individual movies from the database

+-No errors or user manipulation

 ### Stretch Goals
--Each movie (that has a review) has a comment about it (if the user wants to add relevant information about which type of people would enjoy the movie)
+-A review out of 5 for each movie for each personal user

 -A filter system for different genres of movies

--a sign-in page that also has links to a sign-up page as well in case the user does not have an account
+-A sign-in method for the user to be able to save his data

 ### List of Mongoose models and their properties
 -A movie model that holds properties:
   title: {type: String, required: true, unique: true},
   img: {type: String, required: true},
-    rating: {
-        type: Number,
-        min: 0,
-        max: 5,
-        required: true
-      }

 -A user model that holds properties:
- userName: {type: String, require: true},
+    name: String,
-    email: {type: String, require: true, unique: true},
+    email: String,
-    password: {type: String, require: true}
+    unwatchedMovies:
+    type: mongoose.Schema.Types.ObjectId,
+    ref: "Movie"
+    googleId: String
+    timestamps: true

 ### List of Routes
 For the user:
-user
 get
 getbyId
 post
 put(update)
-delete

 For the movies:
 get
 getbyId
 post
-put(update)
-delete

 # Wireframe
 ![Alt text](project2_wireframe.png)